yitzchak/nontrivial-gray-streams/README.md

 instead of the end of a line.
 The default method uses repeated calls to [STREAM-READ-CHAR][].

-> The proposal does not specify what should be returned if end-of-file
+> The proposal does not explicitly state what should be returned if
-> is encountered with no characters, newline or otherwise,
+> end-of-file is encountered when no characters, newline or otherwise,
-> are read.
-Presumably it is `(values "" t)`.
+> have been read.
+Presumably it is `(values "" t)` since the example
+> method provided in the proposal returns these values in this
+> situation.

 ## STREAM-CLEAR-INPUT
 [Generic Function]